 More Taxpayers Will Qualify For The Child Tax Credit

-There is great news for parents in the middle to upper income tax brackets in 2018.
-The new tax law dramatically increased the income phaseout threshold for claiming the child tax credit.
+There is great news for parents in the middle to upper income tax brackets.
+The new tax law dramatically increased the income phase-out threshold for claiming the child tax credit.
 In 2017, parents were eligible for a $1,000 tax credit for each child under the age of 17 as long as their adjusted gross income (“AGI”) was below $75,000 for single filers and $110,000 for married couples filing a joint return.
 If your AGI was above those amounts, the $1,000 credit was reduced by $50 for every $1,000 of income above those thresholds.
 In other words, the child tax credit completely phased out for a single filer with an AGI greater than $95,000 and for a married couple with an AGI greater than $130,000.

 Note: If you are not sure what the amount of your AGI is, it’s the bottom line on the first page of your tax return (Form 1040).

-New Phaseout Thresholds In 2018+
+New Phaseout Thresholds Beginning In 2018

 Single Filer: $200,000